-HR maintains a central register of SMF Holders, KFHs and CF Holders in its Management Responsibilities Map.
+The Company maintains a central register of SMF Holders, KFHs and CF Holders in its Management Responsibilities Map.
 This records the names and positions of those SMF Holders who run the Company as and when appointed.

-The map also contains a record of the allocation of prescribed responsibilities and a summary of all the additional allocated SMF Holder responsibilities.
-This information is detailed further in the SMF Holders' Statements of Responsibilities.
-The map is reviewed annually, or more frequently following organisational change.
+The map also contains a record of the allocation of prescribed responsibilities and key additional allocated SMF Holder responsibilities.
+This information is also set out in the SMF Holders' Statements of Responsibilities.
+The map is reviewed quarterly.